kerrj/yoloparser/README.md

 You might be asking, how does this network output anything meaningful?
 Right now, it doesn't, because all the weights are randomized to begin.
 Bear with me a second, let's imagine that the three input values to our network are *[temperature, humidity, time of day]*, and the output value is the number of people at Miami Beach. *Here's where the interesting part comes*: if we **train** the network with real life data, also called the "ground truth," or "training data" it can **learn** the correlation between temperature, humidity, time of day, and the number of people at Miami Beach.
 Through a process called "backpropagation," the neural net slowly adjusts the weights in every neuron based on the real life training data until it starts to more accurately predict the number of people.
 This can be a long process, but with a relatively small net it would probably only take a matter of minutes to train up. **After** training, you have a network which can **predict** the number of people at Miami Beach based on our 3 input parameters.
 That's the core concept behind neural networks.

+This can be expanded to analyze many different types of input data, including images.
+The type of neural net used to process images is called a convolutional neural network (CNN), which have a slightly different structure from what we just discussed, but still have the same general principle of training neurons' weights with ground truth data.

 If you'd like to *really* learn about neural networks, I've included several videos and other resources at the end of this document.

 ## YOLO